 1. The God of the Old Testament was not under any obligation to give people a ticket to Heaven

 God is not bound and has not bound Himself by any promise to keep the natural man away from the flames of hell, even for a moment.
-Certainly, God has promised neither eternal life nor any preservation or escape from eternal death to the natural man.
+Indeed, God has promised neither eternal life nor any preservation or escape from eternal death to the natural man.
 All the promises of eternal life are given in Christ and are yea and amen.

-But surely the natural man has no interest in these promises of the covenant of grace.
+But the natural man has no interest in these promises of the covenant of grace.
 He is not of the children of the covenant and believes none of its promises.
 The natural man has no interest in the Mediator of this covenant.

 2. Divine justice is not obstructed in the Old Testament